privacy-scaling-explorations/nova-by-hand/part_1.md

 # 2 Mechanisms and problems of ordinary Recursion
 Now that you understand IVC, let's review the recursive proofs in zero-knowledge proofs.

-## 2.1 Two level SNARK recurison
+## 2.1 Two level SNARK recursion
 ![two level snark recursion](./images/part1_twolevelsnarkrecursion.png)

-This is the diagram of recursion, two-level SNARK which consits the Inner Proof System and the Outer Proof System.
+This is the diagram of recursion, two-level SNARK which consists the Inner Proof System and the Outer Proof System.
 For example, suppose we want to use a fast proof scheme for $P1$ and a proof scheme whose verification is the EVM friendly in $P2$.

 **Inner Proof System:**
 - Public input: $x$